Hillary Clinton says she 'will never be out of the game of politics'

 DURHAM TARGETS CLINTON CAMPAIGN LAW FIRM IN FRESH ROUNDS OF SUBPOENAS

-The book is described as a political thriller, following the appointment of a woman as secretary of state, a new president, who is a "political enemy" of hers, and how a series of terrorist attacks prompt an "international chess game" involving countries like Pakistan, Afghanistan, Iran, and even "the Russian mob."
+The book is described as a political thriller, following the appointment of a woman as secretary of state, a new president, who is a "political enemy" of hers, and how a series of terrorist attacks prompt an "international chess game" involving countries like Pakistan, Afghanistan, Iran and even "the Russian mob."

-Clinton, during the interview on GMA Monday, said that she used her "experience to inform the character," but said she was "really inspired" by her friend, Ellen Tauscher, a former member of Congress who became the undersecretary for arms control.
-Tauscher passed away in May of 2019.
+Clinton, during the interview on GMA Monday, said she used her "experience to inform the character" but said she was "really inspired" by her friend Ellen Tauscher, a former member of Congress who became the undersecretary for arms control.
+Tauscher died in May of 2019.

 "My first foray into fiction!"
 Clinton tweeted last week.
 "It was a labor of love with my friend (and favorite mystery author) Louise Penny, and I can't wait for you to read it."